-RE-ELECTION OF MR. EYAL KAPLAN, AND MR. DROR EREZ, TO SERVE AS A DIRECTORS OF THE COMPANY
+RE-ELECTION OF MR. EYAL KAPLAN AND ELECTION OF MR. AMIR GUY TO SERVE AS A DIRECTOR OF THE COMPANY

-At the Meeting, you will be asked to elect Mr. Eyal Kaplan, our Chairman, and Mr. Dror Erez, to our board of directors (the "Board") to serve until our third annual general meeting of shareholders following this Meeting or their earlier resignation or removal, as applicable.
-Mr. Eyal Kaplan, qualifies as an "independent director" under the Nasdaq Listing Rules and complies with all requirements under the Companies Law for serving as a director and chairman of our Board.
-The other directors of the Company will continue to serve as directors in accordance with the terms of our Articles of Association and applicable law.
+At the Meeting, you will be asked to re-elect Mr. Eyal Kaplan and to elect Mr. Amir Guy, to our Board to serve until our third annual general meeting of shareholders following this Meeting or their earlier resignation or removal, as applicable.
+Mr. Guy is nominated to replace Mr. Dror Erez, who is not standing for re-election, following mutual agreement with the Board in order to allow for a refreshment in the composition of the Board.